Typhoon may bring 2 feet of rain, strong winds to Tokyo area | New Country 923

 Prime Minister Shinzo Abe’s Cabinet is to hold a disaster management meeting later Friday.

-“The government is doing the utmost to prepare for the approaching typhoon,” disaster management minister Ryota Takeda told reporters, and urged people to prepare early and obtain food and water.
+“The government is doing the utmost to prepare for the approaching typhoon,” disaster management minister Ryota Takeda told reporters, and urged people to prepare early.

 Economy Minister Isshu Sugawara urged hospitals and other public facilities to check their backup power.